fygar256/general-assembler-axx/README.md

 .setsym ::symbol2 ::#symbol1
 ```

-Here is an example of a symbol definition for z80.
+Here is an example of symbol definition for z80.
 If you write the following in a pattern file:

 ```
 .setsym ::B ::0